vaibhavkudke/TechM_Assessment-/README.md

 ## Example of Data Processing

 1. **Read Data:**
-   - The script reads data from `testDataSet1.csv` and `testDataSet2.json`.
+   - The script reads data from `testDataSet1.csv` and `testDataSet2.json` input files.

 2. **Merge Data:**
    - The data from both files are concatenated into a single DataFrame.